 After parts have been replaced (motors, reduction gear units, timing belts, etc.), the Manipulator cannot execute the positioning properly because a mismatch exists between the origin stored in each motor and its corresponding origin stored in the Controller.
-After replacing the parts, it is necessary to match these origins.

 The process of aligning the two origins is called "Calibration".
 Note that calibration is not the same as teaching.